Conflux-Chain/conflux-documentation/docs/core/tutorials/js-conflux-sdk.md

 sidebar_position: 2
 title: JS SDK Complete Guide
 description: This is a complete guide for the js-conflux-sdk.
+displayed_sidebar: coreSidebar
 ---

-[Developer Quickstart](./core-developer-quickstart.md) demonstrate how to install and use the js-conflux-sdk send transactions.
+[Developer Quickstart](../core-developer-quickstart.md) demonstrate how to install and use the js-conflux-sdk send transactions.
 This guide will go through the js-conflux-sdk in detail.

 * Account generation
 * Query blockchain data